 Together music and science have transformative power: they are able to depict the world as it is and to imagine the world as it could be.

 One of the Vienna Philharmonic's stated missions is to communicate the humanitarian message of music into the daily lives and consciousness of its listeners.
-One way in which it does this is by raising awareness of the work of IIASA, a scientific research institute established 40 years ago in the orchestra's own home country of Austria.
+One way in which it does this is by raising awareness of the work of IIASA, a scientific research institute established over 50 years ago in the orchestra's own home country of Austria.

 Today, with the support of its 22 National Member Organizations from Africa, the Americas, Asia, and Europe, IIASA is a leader and innovator in identifying solutions to planetary challenges like hunger, air pollution, global warming, and human security and development.